Maui green sea turtle swimming in the ocean

 Maui:

-1. The Snorkel Store – With several locations on Maui, The Snorkel Store is a go-to for many visitors.
-They offer daily and weekly rental rates for gear, and beach chairs, umbrellas, and boogie boards.
+1. The Snorkel Store – With several locations on Maui, it’s a go-to for many visitors.
+They offer daily and weekly rental rates for gear, beach chairs, umbrellas, and boogie boards.

 2. Maui Dive Shop – A staple for underwater enthusiasts, Maui Dive Shop provides snorkel gear rentals, scuba diving excursions, and various water sports equipment.